.png)

-The Small Business Administration’s Federal and State Technology Partnership (FAST) Program is a competitive program designed to strengthen the technological competitiveness of small businesses.
+The SBA's Federal and State Technology (FAST) Partnership program is a competitive program designed to strengthen the technological competitiveness of small businesses.
 It improves the participation of small technology firms in the innovation and commercialization of new technology, thereby helping keep the United States on the cutting edge of research and development in science and technology.

 FAST awards build the SBIR/STTR ecosystem through: